absolunet/docs-node-ioc/src/docs/03_first-steps/01_create-a-command/en.md

 ## Inject the http service

 Now, we have all we need to consume the [Google Books API](https://developers.google.com/books/docs/v1/using#PerformingSearch).
-To consume it, we need the `http` service, which allow us to make HTTP calls.
+To consume it, we need the `http` service, which allows us to make HTTP calls.

 ```javascript
 class InspireBookCommand extends Command {